 When you purchase a dog that's registered with The Kennel Club, the breeder would have already recorded the dog's details with us and therefore the dog would be registered to the breeder.
-The breeder provides the registration information document to the new owner, which then allows you to change The Kennel Club's registered ownership into your name.
+The person from whom you obtained the dog from should provide you with the registration information, which then allows you to change The Kennel Club's registered ownership into your name.

 Why should I change my dog's registered ownership with The Kennel Club?

 You should change the ownership as soon as possible, so that the correct information is recorded on our database.
 Additionally in order to show or breed from your dog, it must be registered in your name with The Kennel Club.